Best Automatic Cat Litter Box – Reviews and Ratings of the Top Self-Cleaning Litter Boxes

 - It requires special washable granules instead of traditional litter

-The CatGenie litter box (read our full review here) is definitely one-of-a-kind, and a decent choice if you have a place in your bathroom our laundry room to hook it up.
+The CatGenie litter box (read our full review here) is one-of-a-kind, and a decent choice if you have a place in your bathroom or laundry room to hook it up.
 When making your decision, be sure to figure in the cost of the washable litter granules, which are quite pricey.

 #4.
 LitterMaid Automatic Multi-Cat Litter Box Self-Cleaning Scoop with Ramp — Best Automatic Cat Litter Box for Large Cats

 The LitterMaid Automatic Multi-Cat Litter Box is an automated litter box featuring a standard design and a comparatively low price point.
 It has a battery backup, which many of the other models lack, and is suitable for multiple-cat households and large cats.

 The main reason that this litter box didn’t make it into the top three is the number of negative customer reviews.

 It gets three out of five stars on Amazon, and many reviewers complain that the rake doesn’t pick up all the cat waste, litter spills all over the floor, and the waste receptacles need to be replaced too frequently.